osrg/optcast/README.md

     - Optcast is developed in Rust.
 Given its extensive use of multi-threading, choosing Rust, which boasts [Fearless Concurrency](https://blog.rust-lang.org/2015/04/10/Fearless-Concurrency.html), was a logical decision.

 - Support for Multiple Transport Protocols:
     - Communication between GPU servers and the reduction server uses [NCCL Net Plugin](https://github.com/NVIDIA/nccl/tree/master/ext-net), NCCL's communication primitive library.
-As a result, Optcast can operate in environments supporting sockets, IB, and RoCE, as enabled by NCCL.
+As a result, Optcast can operate in environments supporting sockets, InfiniBand, and RoCE, as enabled by NCCL.

 - Utilization of Rust Portable SIMD:
     - FP32 addition operations are accelerated using SIMD instructions.
 Rust's [Portable SIMD](https://github.com/rust-lang/portable-simd?tab=readme-ov-file) is employed to ensure implementation is not dependent on specific CPUs.